index cache bloom hash tree LSM scan layer merge sort probe partition calc AI SYSTEMS CALCULUS

 Gordon McKay Professor of Computer Science · Harvard University

 Before Harvard, I was a researcher at CWI Amsterdam and earned my PhD from the University of Amsterdam.
-I have co-chaired ACM SIGMOD 2021 and IEEE ICDE 2022, co-founded the ACM/IMS Journal of Data Science, and currently serve as chair of the ACM SoCC Steering Committee.
+I have co-chaired ACM SIGMOD 2021 and IEEE ICDE 2022, co-founded the ACM/IMS Journal of Data Science, and served as chair of the ACM SoCC Steering Committee.

 Sloan Research Fellowship 2023